TIDES-transit/TIDES/README.md

 ## Sample Data

-[Sample data][samples] can be found in the `/samples` directory, with one directory for each sample.
+See the [TIDES Resources page](https://tides-transit.org/main/resources/#sample-data) for sample data.
+There is also a framework for adding [sample data][samples] in the `/samples` directory, with one directory for each sample.

 ### Template